oppiliappan/conversations/readme.md

   "artifacts".
-Additionally, `gradle` gives projects the ability to modify this resolution process (resolution strategies, dependency substitution, module replacement), making it pretty complex to replicate in nix.
+Additionally, `gradle` gives projects the ability to modify this resolution process (resolution strategies, dependency substitution, module replacement), making it pretty complex to replicate in nix
+- there exists a `androidenv.buildApp` in nixpkgs, this works only for ANT based android projects.
+The utility to convert gradle projects to ANT android projects has been deprecated by google